Azure/semantic-kernel-bot-in-a-box/README.md

 - Load your plugin in the Bots/SemanticKernelBot.cs file

 And you're done!
 Redeploy your app and Semantic Kernel will now use your plugin whenever the user's questions call for it.

+## Enabling Web Chat

+To deploy a Web Chat version of your app:

+- Go to your Azure Bot Resource;
+- Go to Channels;
+- Click on Direct Line;
+- Obtain a Direct Line Secret;
+- Add the secret to your App Service's environment variables, under the key DIRECT_LINE_SECRET;
+- Your bot will be available at https://APP_NAME.azurewebsites.net.

+Please note that doing so will make your bot public, unless you implement authentication / SSO.

 ## Contributing